Masamba

 Much of the land in the region is swampy coastal plains with mangroves found in its shallow waters.

 A population of Bugis who are known to be Muslims come from Masamba.
-A number of these Islamic Bugis moved out of the village into Rompo in the 1940s and into the lowlands of the region into Tabalu and Saatu in the 1950s and 1960s.
+A number of these Islamic Bugis moved out of the village into Rompu in the 1940s and into the lowlands of the region into Tabalu and Saatu in the 1950s and 1960s.
 Rattan trading and making is said to be important to the local economy.
 Coconuts are also grown near the coast in this region of Sulawesi.

+Villages

+There are 19 villages in Masamba District, of which 4 are classed as urban kelurahan and 15 are classed as rural desa.
+These are listed below (with their populations as at mid 2022).